Denmark’s butterflies have undergone an accelerating negative trend since the mid-twentieth century.

 Within just fifty years, a total of twelve species – corresponding to approximately 10% of the overall number of Danish butterfly species – have disappeared from the Danish countryside.

 The reasons for the enormous decline in the species of Danish butterflies are mainly found in the intensification of forestry and agriculture, which has resulted in limited space in the modern landscape for wildernesses and butterflies.
+Today there is about 65 species of day-active butterflies with permanent populations in Denmark.

 12 common Danish butterflies